 6. Give them a chance to practice pronunciation

 This was impossible.
-I always tried to model the vocab words, had students repeat them, and walked around during speaking activities to assist whenever possible.
+I always tried to model the vocabulary words, had students repeat them, and walked around during speaking activities to assist whenever possible.
 But I couldn’t be everywhere all the time.
 That changed with the turnkey activities.
 All my problems were solved at once!

 ESL speaking activities: different examples

 The topics were relevant, with a wide variety of activities for each section/chapter.

 There was enough to pick and choose from, and I was able to add my own activities within minutes as well.
 Multiple choice, fill-in-the-blanks, category match, sentence jumble, word jumble, fill-in-the-chart, open text, question-answer, image match, open recording, videos, segmented recordings, true-false….it was all right there.

 But, as promised, here are the ESL speaking activities that worked.

 Flashcards are a great way to practice vocabulary words.
 With this software, not only can students practice the words, but every word is also presented in a sentence that students can hear (in a native voice as often as they want) and then record themselves saying it.

 Thanks to artificial intelligence, students get instant feedback as the computer types what it hears and gives students a percentage of how many words in the sentence were correct.
 They can then compare the speech-to-text sentence with the original and try again.
 I could even enter the sentence or word in the student’s native language to make the flashcards more of a memory game.
 But otherwise, there is a picture explaining every word!

 I can’t tell you how this changed everything for me!
 But most importantly, it changed everything for my students.
 They got so much more comfortable with the language.
 They could practice as much as they wanted with a native speaker model.
 They became confident and excited about the class.